 The reasonable cost of living, favourable tax laws, affordable and exceptional healthcare, and high quality of life have attracted many European and North American expats to Uruguay, particularly to the Punta del Este and Costa de Oro coasts.

 Expats should budget carefully though as the cost of living in Uruguay is rising.
-The 2023 Mercer Cost of Living ranks Montevideo at 54th out of 227 cities evaluated, this is up 69 places from the previous year's rankings.
+The 2024 Mercer Cost of Living ranks Montevideo at 42nd out of 226 cities evaluated.

 As is usually the case, accommodation will likely be an expat's biggest expense.
 This is also largely dependent on where expats choose to settle in Uruguay, the capital city will naturally be the most expensive while the other cities and rural areas and suburbs will be more affordable.